-EXPLORING LANGUAGE AND CULTURE THROUGH HIP HOP II (1732Y), Grades 11-12, Full Credit Year Course
+EXPLORING LANGUAGE AND CULTURE THROUGH HIP HOP II

 Exploring Hip Hop II expands upon performance, songwriting, and music production skills learned in Exploring Hip Hop I. Students will learn to work on a Digital Audio Workstation (FL Studio) and use recording tools such as microphones, MIDI keyboards, drum machines and acoustic instruments to learn the skills necessary to create music and work in the Music Industry.
 This course also covers the basics of digital DJing.
-In addition, students will learn about live performance and should be prepared to perform in class as a singer, rapper, DJ or instrumentalist.
-In order to take Exploring Hip Hop 2, students must have already taken Exploring Hip Hop 1 and music demonstrate high interest in subject matter, the ability to work independently, and basic knowledge of songwriting and music production.
+In addition, students will learn about live performance and should be prepared to perform in class as a singer, rapper, DJ or in strumentalist.
+In order to take Exploring Hip Hop 2, students must have already taken Exploring Hip Hop 1 and must demonstrate high interest in subject matter, the ability to work independently, and basic knowledge of songwriting and music production.
 This course requires prior approval from the instructor.